setholinger/stepholinger.github.io/_pages/about.md

 __Climate Intervention:__

 Eath's climate is warming at an elevated rate due human activity.
-As international decarbonization progresses to slowly to mitigate anthropogenic warming, humanity must develop tools to mitigate climate warming directly.
+As international decarbonization continues to progress too slowly to mitigate anthropogenic warming, humanity must develop tools to intervene in climate warming directly.
 I am interested in a variety of solar radiation management (SRM) strategies and ways to ensure indigenous voices are included in conversations surrounding that research.

 __Fiber Optic Sensing:__